Quinoa, Lentil and Chickpea Soup

 • 1 Cutting board

-• To prepare this quinoa, lentil and chickpea soup, first of all, if you are using dried chickpeas, soak them for 12 hours.
-Then drain them and simmer for about 2 hours, salting halfway through cooking.
-Alternatively, use pre-cooked chickpeas.
+• To prepare this quinoa, lentil and chickpea soup, first, if you are using dried chickpeas, soak them for 12 hours.
+Then drain and simmer them for about 2 hours, seasoning with salt halfway through.
+Alternatively, use canned/pre-cooked chickpeas.

 Prepare the vegetable broth and keep it hot.

-Add the diced guanciale, the leek cut into rings, the cherry tomatoes deseeded and cut into small pieces, the rinsed and drained lentils, the chickpeas and the quinoa, taking care to rinse the quinoa well under running water to remove the saponins.
+Add the diced guanciale, the leek sliced into rounds, the cherry tomatoes (seeded and cut into small pieces), the rinsed and drained lentils, the chickpeas and the quinoa — make sure to rinse the quinoa well under running water to remove the saponins.

-• Mix everything well and add the hot vegetable broth.
+• Stir everything well and add the hot vegetable broth.

 Let the soup simmer over low heat for about 45 minutes, adding more liquid if it becomes too dry.
 Before turning off the heat, adjust salt and pepper to taste.

-• Let the soup rest for 5 minutes and serve with a drizzle of raw extra-virgin olive oil, a sprig of rosemary and toasted bread.
+• Let the soup rest for 5 minutes and serve with a drizzle of extra virgin olive oil, a sprig of rosemary and toasted bread.

 Tips

-For a creamier texture, purée part of the soup.
+For a creamier texture, blend a portion of the soup.

 For a vegetarian version, omit the cured meat.